 The basic and important information you need to know before traveling in Vietnam

-If you are the residents of ASEAN countries, you are allowed to enter Vietnam for a specific period that does not require visa application.
-This also applied for residents of England, France, Germany, Spain, and Italy.
+If you are a resident of ASEAN countries, you are allowed to enter Vietnam for a specific period that does not require a visa application.
+This also applied to residents of England, France, Germany, Spain, and Italy.
 Learn more about how to obtain a Vietnam visa here.